-Friendly’s Clam Strips Platter
+What’s in Friendly’s Clam Strips Platter

-But let’s not forget to pay homage to the restaurant that inspired this recipe.
+Let’s not forget to pay homage to the restaurant that inspired this recipe.
 Friendly’s fried clam strips platter is one of their best-selling entrees.
 It gets even better when paired with an equally delicious mound of potato fries and their signature tartar sauce.
 The tanginess from the tartar sauce is there to balance out the taste of the dish.
 Friendly’s clam strips come in a huge platter that’s perfect for sharing.
 We adore this platter so much that we’ve made a copycat recipe just for you.

-What Pairs Well with Fried Clam Strips
+What Pairs Well With Fried Clam Strips

 Get a taste of Friendly’s crunchy fried clam strips with this copycat recipe for the perfect snack or appetizer!
 Serve them with your favorite dipping sauces and sides.